 There is a seemingly endless list of things commercial property owners or managers need to anticipate and budget for each year.
 The landscape maintenance and upkeep may seem like one of the easier costs to check off the list, but are you considering everything that could affect expenses?
 Unplanned incidents like storms or municipal inspections can result in significant costs.
 And how can you afford the needed or wanted property improvements and upgrades if they don’t make it into the budget?

 Budgeting Missteps to Avoid

-Budgeting Without A Plan
+Budgeting Without a Plan

 Every property, be it new or mature, should have a landscape master plan.
 Master plans recommend ideas, upgrades, and improvements to be done over a short or long term time frame.
-While specifying a preferred property plant palette, color schemes, theme plantings, site furnishings, and amenity selections.
-When working from master plans, improvements are prioritized and costs for those improvements are summarized making it easy to budget for annual improvements outside of the landscape maintenance contract.
+While specifying a preferred property plant palette, color schemes, theme plantings, site furnishings, and amenity selections, plans can also address serious issues like drainage and erosion control and arbor care for mature trees.
+Without a plan, you might have to pay unforeseen expenses that could have been avoided.

 If your target audience doesn’t like how the outside of the complex or community looks, they probably aren’t going to ask for a tour of the inside.
 Landscaping shapes a prospective tenant or resident’s opinion of what kind of company they will be interacting with should they choose to live, work, shop, or play at a property.
 It is effectively the “face” of your company and will surely make a lasting first impression on all passersby.

 In the residential world, many are willing to pay more dollars per square foot for amenity spaces and focal features.
 Don’t forget to plan for the costs of maintaining and improving those spaces as part of an annual landscaping budget.
 Forgetting to do so could mean missing out on potential revenues as prospective tenants go down the street to the next community.